 When you think of moulds in buildings, you probably picture black markings on the wall or on the ceiling.
-Most often, however, moulds grow out of sight, e.g. in wall cavities, under the floor or behind the wall paper.
-In this article we describe 6 signs that will indicate that there is hidden mould growth in a building.
+Most often, however, mould growth is hidden out of sight, e.g. in wall cavities, under the floor or behind wallpaper.
+In this article we describe six signs indicate that there is hidden mould growth in a building.

-Physical reactions to moulds vary very much.
-Some people experience severe symptoms, while others in the same building are unaffected:
+Physical reactions to moulds vary greatly.
+Some people experience severe symptoms, while others in the same building are unaffected.
+Symptoms include:

 - Dizziness and nausea